operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

 permissions and watches so that it can manage and issue certificates for an entire cluster.

-**IMPORTANT**: When a [Manager][ctrl-manager] instance is created in the `main.go` file, the Namespaces are set via [Manager Options][ctrl-options] as described below.
+**IMPORTANT**: When a [Manager][ctrl-manager] instance is created in the `main.go` file, the Namespaces are set via [Cache Config][cache-config] as described below.
 These Namespaces should be watched and cached for the Client which is provided by the Manager.
 Only clients provided by cluster-scoped Managers are able to manage cluster-scoped CRD's.
 For further information see: [CRD scope doc][crd-scope-doc].